zhubao315/learn-agentic-ai/comprehensive_guide_daca.md

   - Deploy to Hugging Face Docker Spaces (free tier) for public testing.
   - Use CloudAMQP (RabbitMQ free tier) for event-driven flagging (e.g., "PostFlagged" events) and Upstash Redis for caching moderation rules.
   - Schedule nightly rule updates with cron-job.org to fetch new keywords from a mock external source.
+  - Use Dapr Managed Services from Diagrid (Free tier)
 - **Medium Scale (ACA)**:
   - Move to Azure Container Apps (ACA) to handle thousands of posts/hour.
   - Store moderation logs in CockroachDB Serverless, scaling to paid tier if needed.